minseok127/HAP/README.md

 This repository archives the HAP module, extracted from the [LOCATOR](https://github.com/snu-dbxlab/LOCATOR) project.
 The module is located in src/backend/hap, and modifications to existing PostgreSQL functions are marked with the HAP_HOOK keyword and #ifdef HAP.
 The name HAP is an abbreviation of Hidden Attribute Partitioning, but partitioning is not enforced.
 In fact, partitioning is handled by LOCATOR's logic, not HAP.

 This README explains implementation details of HAP.
-It is divided into five main categories: (1) creating of HAP tables, (2) encoding of hidden attribute, (3) retrieving encoded values during the insert process via foreign key checks, (4) the process of pushing down predicates on ancestor tables to hidden attributes in child tables, (4) the techniques used in the LOCATOR project to find partitions matching the predicates.
+It is divided into five main categories: (1) creating HAP tables, (2) encoding hidden attribute, (3) retrieving encoded values during the insert process via foreign key checks, (4) the process of pushing down predicates on ancestor tables to hidden attributes in child tables, (4) the techniques used in the LOCATOR project to find partitions matching the predicates.

 # CREATE TABLE